mixbytes/audits_public/Lido/Lido v3/README.md

 19.11.2025 | 83616971c3dedfa50b9775b6b9418c69a0320987 | Commit with Updates
 21.11.2025 | 17e854ac4315053fe6a9023c65009244d83872e3 | Commit with Updates
 27.11.2025 | b98371488eb9479cf072bd6c2b682a59c5dd71d8 | Commit with Updates
+12.01.2026 | 33f2f59156697aae93cdea2d0984de7be347e3af | Commit with Updates

 #### Mainnet Deployments

-We conducted comprehensive bytecode verification for all deployed contracts against the audited commit (`b98371488eb9479cf072bd6c2b682a59c5dd71d8`), confirming identical bytecode.
+We conducted comprehensive bytecode verification for all deployed contracts against the audited commit (`33f2f59156697aae93cdea2d0984de7be347e3af`), confirming identical bytecode.
 We verified the configuration of all storage parameters and constructor arguments, including the `initialMaxExternalRatioBP` (300 basis points for Phase 1 cap), oracle slashing reserve epochs (8192 for both lookback and look-ahead windows), LazyOracle quarantine period (259200 seconds), and Easy Track factory limits aligned with the phased rollout strategy.
 The upgrade vote structure was reviewed, confirming proper segregation between immediate execution items (8 Easy Track factory additions) and Dual Governance-protected items (18 core protocol changes), with correct role transitions including `REPORT_REWARDS_MINTED_ROLE` migration from Lido to Accounting contract and new Burner permissions.

 In addition to the entire deployment scope, we reviewed two versions of V3VoteScript.sol: